kdJava/algoBlog/README.md

 Time complexity of above method is O(n), but it requires O(n) extra space.
 Following methods solve this with constant extra space.

 METHOD 2: By reversing the list
 This method takes O(n) time and O(1) extra space.
 1) Get the middle of the linked list.
 2) Reverse the second half of the linked list.
 3) Check if the first half and second half are identical.
-4) Construct the original linked list by reversing the second half again and attaching it back to the first half
+4) Construct the original linked list by reversing the second half again and attaching it back to the first half.

-To divide the list in two halves.
+To divide the list in two halves

 When number of nodes are even, the first and second half contain exactly half nodes.
 The challenging thing in this method is to handle the case when number of nodes are odd.
 We don’t want the middle node as part of any of the lists as we are going to compare them for equality.